AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

 >[!NOTE]
 >
 > If a user enables the Tags view from the Editor, it remains enabled even across the sessions.
-This means that you don't have to enable the Tags view again to access it later.The default value for Tags view for a new user's session is determined by the `tagsView` property in the `ui\_config.json` file.
+This means that you don't have to enable the Tags view again to access it later.
+The default value for Tags view for a new user's session is determined by the `tagsView` property in the `ui\_config.json` file.
 For more details, view the [Configure default value for Tags View](../cs-install-guide/configure-default-value-tags-view.md) section in Install and configure Adobe Experience Manager Guides as a Cloud Service.

 ### Content insertion options